UIUCLibrary/galatea/README.md

 ### Using pip

-If you don't have pip installed:
+If you don't have uv installed:

 ```shell
 python -m venv .venv